Jorge del Castillo: 2000s

-For the general elections of 2000, he was a candidate for the 1st Vice Presidency of the Republic on the presidential roster of Abel Salinas Izaguirre for the APRA, however the candidacy was not successful and he was in the 4th place of the preferences.
+For the 2000 general election, APRA selected Del Castillo as Abel Salinas first running mate; however, the ticket was not successful and attained a little over 1% as it placed sixth.

-During his work in the legislature, he showed his opposition to the Fujimori regime and participated in the “March of the Four Suyos” on July 28, 2000, the same day that Alberto Fujimori assumed his third government.
+During his work in the legislature, he showed his opposition to the Fujimori regime and participated in the "March of the Four Suyos" on July 28, 2000, the same day that Alberto Fujimori assumed his third government.

 In November of the same year, after the fall of the Fujimori government, his legislative position was reduced until 2001 when new general elections were called.

 In the 2001 general elections, he was reelected Congressman by APRA for the 2001-2006 parliamentary term.

 During his work, he was 2nd Vice President of the Congress of the Republic during the period 2001-2002; President of the Subcommission for Constitutional Reform of the Economic Regime (2001-2002), President of the Working Group on the Law of Political Parties (2002-2003) and President of the Special Commission for Investment of the Congress of the Republic in the 2004- legislatures 2005 and 2005-2006.

 In 2004, he was ratified as Secretary General of the Party for a second term (this time as Institutional Secretary General of the Party), serving until 2006, when he resigned after being named by newly elected President Alan García as his inaugural Prime Minister.
 He served as Political Secretary General between 2010 and 2017, concurrently with the Institutional Secretary General, former Ayacucho Governor Omar Quesada.

 Del Castillo was sworn in as García's Prime Minister on July 28, 2006, swearing for Víctor Raúl Haya de la Torre and "APRA martyrs blood".
 During his premiership, he gave political and economic stability to the country, generating confidence with Congress, making agreements with various unions and successfully managing social conflicts within the country.

 After the "Petroaudios" scandal revealed Del Castillo's involvement, he tendered his resignation with the whole cabinet on October 10, 2008, to President Alan García, marking his political downfall.